swar-mukh/cbt/README.md

 - Unlike an `npm` project, ensure that all projects created with `cbt` strictly have the same folder structure
 - Automatically create proper scaffold upon invocation of `cbt create-file <file_name>` (descriptions given below), and thereby reduce cognitive load
 - First-class (and **type-safe**) support for `env` file(s)
+- Unobtrusive and transparent `cbt_tools` offered to bring quality-of-life improvements as well as enable flexible customisation(s) as per project requirements

 ## Usage